apache/druid/docs/content/ingestion/update-existing-data.md

 #### `multi`

 This is a composing inputSpec to combine other inputSpecs.
 This inputSpec is used for delta ingestion.
-Please note that delta ingestion is not an idempotent operation.
-We may add change things in future to make it idempotent.
+Please note that you can have only one `dataSource` as child of `multi` inputSpec.

 |Field|Type|Description|Required|
 |-----|----|-----------|--------|